Wren6991/Hazard3/Readme.md

 # Cloning This Repository

-For the purpose of running hello world, or using Hazard3 in your design, this repository is self-contained.
-You will need to pull in the submodules for compliance tests and for components for the example SoC:
+For the purpose of using Hazard3 in your design, this repository is self-contained.
+You will need to pull in the submodules for simulation scripts, compliance tests and for components for the example SoC:

 ```bash
 git clone --recursive https://github.com/Wren6991/Hazard3.git hazard3